web-platform-tests/rfcs/rfcs/meta_yml_notify.md

 ## Risks

 Having bots add comments in wpt has been a source of contention in the past.
-This RFC reintroduces a comment.

 The known problems are:

 * Additional notifications.
 When someone is requested review, and a bot later adds a comment, it can cause a new notification.
 * Clutter the thread with bot comments.

-These are partially mitigated by having the bot add the comment before (or at the same time as) requesting review.
-The bot could further keep the comment short, and edit its first comment instead of adding more comments if the PR is updated.
+These are partially mitigated by having the bot edit the OP instead of commenting, and doing this before (or at the same time as) requesting review.
+The bot could further keep the text short.
+If the PR is updated, the OP would be edited again.

 ## Alternatives considered